rejeep/prodigy.el/README.md

 This is a short summary of changes between versions.

+### v0.6.0

+* Adding new function `prodigy-callback`, allowing for some syntactic sugar using property lambdas (that take plist as argument).
+* For some properties that accepts a lambda as argument, the lambda arguments is now a plist. **Breaking change!**

 ### v0.5.0

 * New property `:ready-message` used to set the process status to